OCA/stock-logistics-workflow/stock_lock_lot/README.rst

 This module allows you to define whether a Serial Number/lot is blocked or not.
 The default value can be set on the Product Category, in the field "Block new Serial Numbers/lots".
-Is possible to specify in a location if locked lots are allowed to move there.
+It's possible to specify in a location if locked lots are allowed to move there.

+Additionally, locked lots are automatically excluded from stock reservations, preventing them from being allocated to outgoing orders.
+This ensures that blocked inventory cannot be accidentally reserved or shipped.
+The reservation exclusion can be bypassed using the 'force_allow_locked_lots' context when explicitly needed.

 **Table of contents**